The Use of Valgrind in C – Install, Setup, and Example

 }

-π Running Valgrind
+🚀 Running Valgrind

 valgrind ./myprogram

 Interpretation: The program leaked 20 bytes.
 Why?
-Because free(ptr)
+Because free(ptr) was never called.

 ✅ Fixing the Leak